149203/mikezetlow/src/pages/what-drains-your-willpower-and-how-to-restore-it/index.md

 ---

 ![](forest-yoga-what-drains-your-willpower-and-how-to-restore-it-mike-zetlow.jpeg)

+If you want to accomplish anything it's going to take willpower.

-Willpower is the most important trait for getting things done and our long-term happiness.
+Willpower is the most important skill to sharpen for getting things done and our long-term happiness.

-Without it we don't tackle the difficult challenges we'd like to do—things that don't have an immediate payoff, but will cause our greatest joys down the road—like writing a novel, or building an app, or learning a language, or spending quality time with family.
+Without it, we don't tackle the difficult challenges we'd like to do—things that don't have an immediate payoff, but will cause our greatest joys down the road—like writing a novel, or building an app, or learning a language, or building a family.
 These things take a large investment of willpower to start, keep up, and complete.

-Here's what drains our willpower and how to restore it.
+Here's what I've learned about what drains our willpower and how to restore it.

 ##Willpower drains

-Information itself depletes willpower because with every piece that comes in, you have to decide what to do with it.
+[Information itself](https://www.mikezetlow.com/how-to-handle-all-the-information-life-throws-at-you/) depletes willpower because with every piece that comes in, you have to decide what to do with it.
 This is why checking your email, blogs, or social media first thing in the morning is a bad practice.
 You've immediately begun draining yourself before even starting on your tasks.

 Which leads to the biggest drain on willpower: constant decision-making.
 This is why [Mark Zuckerberg wears the same thing every day](https://medium.com/startup-grind/choice-minimalism-why-mark-zuckerberg-wears-the-same-thing-every-day-2f132f1b5706)—“to make as few decisions as possible.”

 ![](mark-zuckerberg-what-drains-your-willpower-and-how-to-restore-it-mike-zetlow.jpeg)

 Doubting yourself saps willpower.
 If you doubt your decisions, you are making them double or triple-times over and this can be draining.
 Be resolute and you will get more done.
-Be okay with making a wrong decision once.
+Some of the most effective people I know are also some of the most bullheaded—with unshakable convictions, right or wrong.

 Using "should" statements (also "I have to" or "I ought to") is draining: